abao365/RCNN/README.md

 - `validate_alexnet`: If you wanna to validate alexnet, this script is helpful, you need are the pretrained weights, which you can find [here](http://www.cs.toronto.edu/%7Eguerzhoy/tf_alexnet/bvlc_alexnet.npy), place the weights file in 'Models/AlexNet/' and try command "python validat_alexnet.py":
                           ![images](https://github.com/asensioatgithub/RCNN/blob/master/validate.png)
 - `finetune.py`、`datagenerator.py`: Scripts to finetune alexnet, [here](https://github.com/kratzert/finetune_alexnet_with_tensorflow) is the detail instructions to finetune alexnet.
 - `generate_finetune_data.py`: To generate the fixed format of train data and val data required by `finetune.py`.
-Notice this file only works on VOCdevkit, if you use other data sets, the implementation may not be the same. overall，each of them list the complete path to your train/val images together with the class number in the following structure.
+Notice this file only works on VOCdevkit:

+if you use other data sets, the implementation may not be the same. overall，each of them list the complete path to your train/val images together with the class number in the following structure.
 ```
 Example train.txt:
 /path/to/train/image1.png 0